mevanmanilka83/whisper-dev/README.md

 ## Overview

-Whisper is a modern web application for creating and managing zones where users can share thoughts, media, and engage in discussions.
-Each zone has its own description and set of rules.
-Users can create drops with rich text formatting, and the platform supports uploading images and videos.
-Real-time toast notifications keep users informed of their actions and provide feedback within the application.
+Whisper is a modern collaborative platform where users can create and manage zones to share thoughts, media, and engage in discussions.
+Think of it as a social platform organized around themed spaces called "zones" - each zone has its own community, content, and rules.

-The application is responsive, working seamlessly on all devices, and supports both dark and light themes to cater to user preferences.
-Authentication is handled securely with Auth.js (NextAuth.js), and all data is managed in a MongoDB database using Prisma ORM.
+### What is Whisper?

+**Zones**: Users can create zones (like subreddits or Discord channels) around any topic or interest.
+Each zone has a name, description, and can be customized by its owner.

+**Drops**: Within zones, users create "drops" - posts that can contain rich text, images, and videos.
+Drops support advanced formatting and media uploads.

+**Collaboration**: Zone owners can invite others to collaborate, and users can request to join zones.
+The platform includes a complete invitation and membership management system.

+**Real-time Features**: Users get notifications for invitations, join requests, and other activities.
+The interface provides real-time feedback with toast notifications and live counters.

+**Modern Tech Stack**: Built with Next.js 15, TypeScript, Tailwind CSS, and MongoDB.
+Features Google OAuth authentication, responsive design, and dark/light theme support.

+Whisper combines the best aspects of social platforms, content management systems, and collaboration tools into a single, intuitive application.